Field reporting on humanitarian issues, social injustice and conflicts around the globe, capturing human struggle in images and text.

 He has been a photojournalist since 1980, working as a freelance researcher and reporter on humanitarian issues, social injustice, poverty and war around the globe.
-He has covered special assignments in Greece, Bulgaria, FYROM., Serbia, Bosnia and Herzegovina, Kosovo, Romania, Ukraine, Afghanistan, Egypt, Turkey, Iraq, Syria, ‘Kurdistan’ and other countries.
+He has covered special assignments in Greece, Bulgaria, F.Y.R.O.M., Serbia, Bosnia and Herzegovina, Kosovo, Romania, Chechnya, Ukraine, Turkey, Afghanistan, the Sub-Saharan Africa, Egypt, Syria, Iraq, ‘Kurdistan’ and other countries.

-He regularly contributes as a freelance photojournalist under an alias.
-His awards include Amnesty International, a Prix Pictet Commission and honours from Pictures of the Year International.
+His awards include Amnesty International, a Prix Pictet Commission, and honors from Pictures of the Year International.
 His work has been exhibited extensively in Greece and internationally.
-Freelancer status affords Dimitris the possibility to overcome the constraints of the passive role of a content provider and to develop independently as advocate and documentarian.
-Recently he has been investigating thorny social issues in present-day Greece: drug abuse, homelessness, the life of the disabled and the impact of austerity; the uprising in the Ukraine; the “Arab Spring” and social unrest in Turkey and Middle East.
+He regularly contributes under an alias; Freelancer status affords Dimitris the possibility to overcome the constraints of the passive role of a content provider and to develop independently as advocate and documentarian.
+He has been investigating thorny social issues in present-day Greece: drug abuse, homelessness, the life of the disabled and the impact of austerity; the uprising in the Ukraine; geopolitical development in Caucasus Eurasia; social unrest in Turkey; the “Arab Spring” in Middle East and the Kurds.

 Dimitrios currently resides between Athens, Greece, Duhok, KRG/Iraq and Mariupol, Ukraine.
 In his current research investigates the new form of war: Hybrid/‘undeclared war’.
 Under the title “Beyond Dichotomies: Reassembling Global Challenges through the Local” the research is beyond everyday photojournalism; is a geopolitical - strategic and anthropological research, following a comparative study pattern.
 In this comparative study he follows developments in Middle East (focusing in Syria, Iraq, Kurdistan Autonomous Region & Afghanistan) as well as in Ukraine, and in the greater zone of Caucasus Eurasia.